VCU Rams: Men's tennis

 The VCU men's tennis team was ranked 14th pre-season by the International Tennis Association (ITA) in 2005, and has been nationally ranked in the top 50 since 1993.
 The Rams have had 13 straight NCAA tournament appearances and had won nine consecutive Colonial Athletic Association tournament crowns until being dethroned in the 2005 CAA tournament final by William and Mary.
 In 2000, the men's team reached the NCAA Finals after defeating Illinois (Quarterfinals) and Tennessee (Semifinals) respectively.
 In the finals, Stanford rallied to win the doubles and swept Virginia Commonwealth in the singles to claim its 17th NCAA men's tennis title 4–0.

 Track & field

 The VCU men's track team won the 2006 CAA Conference Championship after placing second in the CAA's in the previous 2 years.
-The team was led by Davion Lambert and James Frerson who were named the Field MVP and Track MVP respectively.
+The team was led by Davion Lambert and James Frierson who were named the Field MVP and Track MVP respectively.
 The team is looking to be led to another CAA victory with some old and new faces at the CAA Championships this year.